AsifArko/Fermi/README.md

 # Fermi E-Learning Platform

 A modern e-learning platform built with [Next.js](https://nextjs.org), [Clerk](https://clerk.com/) for auth, [Sanity](https://sanity.io/) for content, and [Stripe](https://stripe.com) for payments.
+This codebase has been tested in macos and windows many times and in most case one doesn't require making any change to the source code.
+Both docker and local build should run successfully.
+On vercel however, I recommend before doing any deployment first add environment variables from settings by uploading .env files for different environments and then deploy.

+**Authors:** Sadia Afrin Purba & Asif Imtiyaz Chowdhury
+**Email:** asif.imch@gmail.com

+> **Co-Authorship:** This software is co-authored by both partners, ensuring equal rights and privileges for both authors.

 ---

 **Features for Students:**
-• Module-based courses, real-time progress, lesson completion
+• Module-based courses, real-time progress, resource files, lesson completion
 • Video: YouTube, Vimeo, Loom
 • Secure purchases, mobile-friendly

 **For Creators:**
-• Sanity CMS, analytics, flexible structure, Stripe payments
+• Sanity CMS, analytics, flexible structure, Stripe payments, multiple media and document file support

 **Technical:**
-• Next.js 15, Clerk, Stripe, Sanity, Tailwind, shadcn/ui
+• Next.js 15, Clerk, Stripe, Sanity, Tailwind, shadcn/ui, radix-ui
 • Server Components, protected routes, dark mode

 **UI/UX:**